mathieu-benoit/mathieu-benoit.github.io/app/content/about/index.md

 The intent of this blog is to document and share my learnings, I'm a [learn-it-all]({{< ref "/posts/2020/09/sharing-is-caring.md" >}}) person :rocket:.

 I'm passionate :heart: about Cloud Native Computing technologies driven by Open Source, Cloud, Security, SRE, Containers, DevOps, Platform Engineering and Kubernetes.
-Based on my past experiences as software engineer, IT consultant, solution architect, etc.

-I now focus my work more and more on usability of products, driven by how I could improve the developers and end-users experience with docs, samples and products.
+Based on my past experiences as software engineer, IT consultant and solution architect, I now focus my work more and more on usability of products, driven by how I could improve the developers and end-users experience with docs, samples and products.

 If you have any feedback, comment or issue about this blog, feel free to directly file a new issue :memo: {{< html >}}<a href="https://github.com/mathieu-benoit/myblog/issues/new/choose" target="_blank">there</a>{{< /html >}}.